 “He beat me,” Watson said.
 “He’s a great player.”

-After Stadler and Watson each saved par after hitting into the water on the par-5 15th, Stadler tied Watson for the lead with a par on the par-3 16th hole.
-Watson hit into the front left bunker on the stadium hole and his 6-footer for par slid by the left side.
+After Stadler and Watson each saved par when they hit into the water on the par-5 15th, Stadler tied Watson for the lead with a par on the par-3 16th hole.
+Watson hit into the front left bunker on the stadium hole and his 6-footer missed to the left.

-They each two-putted for birdie from 90 feet — Watson holing out from 18 feet and Stadler from 5 — after driving the green on the 347-yard hole.
+At the 347-yard 17th, they each drove the green and two-putted for birdie from 90 feet — Watson holing out from 18 feet and Stadler from 5.

-Stadler hit a 344-yard drive on the par-4 18th and hit his 110-yard approach to the back right pin to 10 feet.
-Watson hit a 342-yard drive into the right rough and hammered his second from 120 yards over the green and into the spectators seated on a hill.
+On the par-4 18th, Stadler hit his 110-yard approach to the back right pin to 10 feet.
+Watson drove into the right rough and hammered his 120-yard second over the green.

-Watson bladed his shot from the trampled rough into the bank next to the green and it ran 5 feet past the hole.
-After Stadler missed his birdie try and tapped in for par, Watson’s par try slid by the left side to end the tournament.
+Watson’s shot from the trampled rough ran 5 feet past the hole.
+After Stadler missed his birdie try and tapped in for par, Watson’s par try slid by the left side.